-Shiloh, IL
+TMJ Treatment Shiloh, IL

-Shiloh, IL
+TMJ Treatment Shiloh, IL

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Shiloh.

 For residents in Shiloh, IL, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Shiloh, IL.
 At Axes Physical Therapy, our Shiloh, IL physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
-Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
 Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?

-Temporomandibular Joint Dysfunction (TMD) is a collection of disorders impacting the temporomandibular joint (TMJ), which connects the lower jaw (mandible) to the temporal bone of the skull.
-Located just in front of each ear, the TMJ is unique among joints in the body due to its dual functions: it allows for both the up-and-down hinge movement and the sliding or gliding movement required for chewing, speaking, and other jaw movements.
+Temporomandibular Joint Dysfunction (TMD) encompasses a group of conditions affecting the temporomandibular joint (TMJ), the complex hinge that connects the lower jaw (mandible) to the temporal bone of the skull.
+Positioned just in front of the ears, the TMJ stands out for its dual capabilities, enabling both hinge and sliding motions vital for eating, talking, and other jaw functions.
 This versatility makes it one of the most complex and active joints in the body.

 Anatomy of the Temporomandibular Joint (TMJ)